teetangh/competitive-programming-and-dsa/README.md

-# Competitive-Coding
+# Competitive-Programming

 This repository contains my various implementations of Data Structures and Algorithms as well as some foundational C++ practice programs.

 It also contains various my solutions to problems asked in various Competitive Coding Sites, Events and Platforms.

-# Summary Of File Naming Conventions
+# File Naming Convention Summarised

 ```
-prog001xyz = only one file (NO CONFLICTS)
+prog001xyz = only one file (NO CONFLICTS) and accepted
-prog001n_xyz = new
+prog001n_xyz / new001_xyz = (Not yet Attempted/Accpeted/Submitted)
 prog001TLE_xyz = TLE
-prog001WA_xyz = WRong Answer
+prog001WA_xyz = Wrong Answer

 prog001h_xyz = helped
 prog001a_xyz,prog001b_xyz,prog001c_xyz,prog001d_xyz,...... = accepted versions

 ```

-actually, i looked at some of my files after 2 months, i was confused which one was complete , incomplete, TLE , WA , etc...
+Actually, i looked at some of my files after 2 months, i was confused which one was complete , incomplete, TLE , WA , etc...

 One more important thing is that I dont make multiple files for naive , efficient , optimised solutions,rather i make 3 separate functions like: